tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-19-how-wpzep-works.md

 There are three methods to prevent zero-day attacks.
 The first one is to inspect bad queries with the blacklisted signatures.
-And the second one is to filter out only the legitimate requests with the whitelist.
-Those methods are focused to the **patterns of attacks**.
+And the second one is to filter out only the legitimate requests using the whitelist.
+Those methods are focused to the **patterns of request**.

 The last one, which WP-ZEP adopts, is to close a hole of vulnerability with a certain way which is focused to the **patterns of vulnerability**.
   [A considerable number of vulnerable plugins and themes that were out there] [WhySoMany] are lacking in validating either the [nonce][CryptNonce] and privilege or both.
-So WP-ZEP will make up both of them embedding a nonce into the link, form and ajax request from jQuery on every admin screen.
+So WP-ZEP will make up both of them embedding a [nonce][WordPressNonces] into the link, form and ajax request from jQuery on every admin screen.

 ### What's the best practice of plugin actions? ###